SynapseWeb/Reconstruct/experiments/java/README.md

 ![CompareJavaExe](Compare_Java_Exe_2018_05_11.gif?raw=true "Compare Java and Original Exe")

+This image shows a snapshot from the Windows version of Reconstruct 1.1.0.0 and a snapshot of the current Java version (as of this commit).
+The snapshots were taken from two different versions (1.1.0.0 and Java) running on two different computers using the same image files and XML files.
+The image snapshots were not perfectly registered (but close).
+The Java version shows traces as wide red strokes.
+The 1.1.0.0 version shows the same traces as thin multi-colored strokes.
+The images were scaled down for size and this reduced the already thin multi-colored strokes.

 ## Prototype Bezier Tracing Interface with BezierTracing.jar (April 16th, 2018):

 ![Bezier Tracing](Trace_Round.gif?raw=true "Bezier Tracing")